Understanding your health

 Need professional advice?

-• Sleeping Position: Sleep on your uninjured side.
-Place a pillow between your arm and body to support your shoulder.
+• Sleeping position: Sleep on your uninjured side.
+Place a pillow between your arm and your body to support your shoulder.
 Avoid sleeping with your arm behind your head.

-• Neck Support: Use a pillow that fills the curve of your neck to reduce tension.
+• Neck support: Use a pillow that fills the hollow of your neck to reduce tension.

-Consult a physiotherapist quickly after an injury to establish a suitable treatment plan.
+See a physical therapist as soon as possible after an injury to develop a tailored treatment plan.

-You now have the essential information, but some questions are frequently asked.
+You now have the essential information, but there are some questions that come up frequently.

 Can You Treat a Rotator Cuff Tear Yourself?